DeepLabCut/DeepLabCut/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide the minimal required code to reproduce the error and the full output (please edit ONLY the section below that says `PLACE YOUR CODE HERE!!! `.

 **Desktop (please complete the following information about your system):**
- - OS: [e.g. Windows10, MacOS version, Linux, etc.]
+ - OS: [e.g. Windows10, MacOS version, Linux version, etc.]
  - DeepLabCut Version [e.g. 22] (please check with ``import deeplabcut``, ``deeplabcut.__version__``)
+ - DeepLabCut mode, i.e. single animal tracking, multi-animal tracking, 3D tracking.
  - Browser, if applicable [e.g. chrome, safari]

 **To Reproduce**